gemc/docs/webPage/source/documentation/fields/fields.rst

 - G4NystromRK4: provides accuracy near that of G4ClassicalRK4 with a significantly reduced cost in field evaluation.

 The available interpolation methods are:

 - none: closest grid point.
 - linear: linear interpolation.

-Note: specifying interpolation method is optional. "linear" is the default.